aspnet/BuildTools/docs/KoreBuild.md

 Property          | Purpose
 ------------------|--------
-GenerateBaselines | Toggles the (re-)generation of baselines for all projects (defaults to true).
-ReplaceBaselines  | If 'true' baseline.\*.json and breakingchanges.\*.json files are deleted, and baseline.\*.json files are recreated from the current state.
 VSTestBlame       | Turns on the '--blame' option of vstest, useful for diagnosing test host failures.
-EnableApiCheck    | If 'false' no targets related to ApiCheck are run.

 ### KoreBuild config